Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Application to a hematopoietic cell transplantation study

-In Supplementary Material F, we additionally consider the separable effects estimand, where we hypothetically assume that GVHD is only directly influenced by the treatment component for relapse.
-In this way, the hazard of developing GVHD in the counterfactual world would be at the natural level under MUD-HCT.
-The results are similar.
-In this example, the interventional effects framework outperforms the natural and separable effects frameworks in interpretation because we have limited knowledge about the disease progression mechanism after transplantation.
+In Supplementary Material F, we also consider the separable effects estimand, where we hypothetically assume that GVHD is directly influenced only by the treatment component for relapse.
+In this way, the hazard of developing GVHD in the hypothetical world would be at the natural level under Haplo-HCT.
+The estimated direct and indirect effects are similar to those described above.
+In this example, the interventional effects framework has a more straightforward interpretation than the natural and separable effects frameworks, as we have limited knowledge about the disease progression mechanism following transplantation.
 The effects of transplant modalities on relapse and death are compound, so dismissible components may not exist for the transplant modality.
 It is also unclear which component of the treatment induces GVHD.
-Therefore, the separable effects may not align with clinical interest.
-The interventional effects framework does not need to specify which treatment component GVHD is associated with, and it provides a clearer insight into the decomposed treatment effects.
+Therefore, the separable effects may be hard to interpret.
+As a randomized analog to controlled effects, the randomized intervention is counterfactually achievable through a ``by all means'' intervention.
+The intervention in relapse aligns with clinical interest, as the pre-HCT remission and post-HCT immune management aim to reduce relapse to the lowest level in order to reduce relapse-related mortality.
+The interventional effects framework does not need to specify which treatment component GVHD is associated with, and it provides a clearer insight into the direct effect: If we can control the risk of relapse, then MUD-HCT leads to lower mortality than Haplo-HCT.